JosephMalandruccolo/nsxmlparser-demonstration/README.md

 - `UsersParser` - This was called `XmlParser` in the code listed in "Parsing XML data with NSXMLParser".
 This is not really the parser itself, but rather the delegate object that will be passed to the parser, which will receive the `NSXmlParserDelegate` call back methods.
 It reads the XML and stores the results as an array of `User` objects

-### Generic XML Parser
+### Flexible XML Parser

-- `XmlArrayParser` - This class is also a very simple parser, but it encapsulates `NSXMLParser` so the caller doesn't have to deal with that at all.
+- `XmlArrayParser` - This class is also a very simple parser, but it encapsulates `NSXMLParser` so the caller doesn't have to deal with two objects at all.
 It also stores the results in an array of dictionary entries, so it doesn't need to know the structure of the data.
-All it needs is (a) what element name designates a new row of data (`user` in our example); (b) what attributes do we want to capture for this element (in our revised example below, this would be `userId`); and (c) what sub-elements doe we want to capture values for (e.g. `userName`, `firstName` and `lastName`.
+All it needs is (a) what element name designates a new row of data (`user` in our example); (b) what attributes do we want to capture for this element (in our revised example below, this would be `userId`); and (c) what sub-elements doe we want to capture values for (e.g. `userName`, `firstName` and `lastName`).

 ## XML Data